Memorial to the Victims of National Socialist 'Euthanasia' Killings

-The Memorial and Information Point for the Victims of National Socialist Euthanasia Killings (Gedenk- und Informationsort für die Opfer der nationalsozialistischen "Euthanasie"-Morde) is a memorial in Berlin, Germany to the victims of Nazi Germany's state-sponsored involuntarily euthanasia program.
+The Memorial and Information Point for the Victims of National Socialist 'Euthanasia' Killings (Gedenk- und Informationsort für die Opfer der nationalsozialistischen "Euthanasie"-Morde) is a memorial in Berlin, Germany to the victims of Nazi Germany's state-sponsored involuntarily euthanasia program.
 Over 70,000 people were murdered between 1940–41 under official order of Aktion T4.
 Despite the program's technical cessation in August 1941, the killings continued in state-run institutions and care facilities until Germany's surrender in 1945.
 This amounted to a death toll of approximately 300,000.

 History

 The targets of this genocide were those deemed to suffer from mental or physical illness.
 They were deemed as lesser beings by the Nazi party.
 The program fell in line with the ideas of eugenics and racial hygiene.
 Forced sterilizations were also methods used to target those with disabilities or illness under this Nazi program.
 The goal was to ensure that a new generation would have the most favorable genes, such as those inline with the ideals of the Aryan race.
 Only some of the doctors faced trials, such as those at Nuremberg, while most continued on with their jobs.
 This memorial brings awareness to the breadth of genocide committed during this time period.

 Located at Tiergartenstrasse 4, 10785 Berlin, this memorial brings awareness to the atrocities that were planned there.
 During Nazi occupation, the headquarters for the Action T4 were located here.
 This area is also a special place for the memorial because it also coexists with other monuments, art installations, and information points to acknowledge the experiences of the people who died as a result of Action T4 legislature.
-The Curve sculpture, the Monument of the Grey Buses, and the Topography or Terror are just some of the memorials at Tiergartenstrasse.
+The Curve sculpture, the Monument of the Grey Buses, and the Topography of Terror are just some of the memorials at Tiergartenstrasse.
 Berlin's Philharmonic is the only building on site that does not pay homage to the victims of euthanasia.
 This area has been reshaped to show the history of the location, while still allowing the city of Berlin to grow around it.

 A contest was held by the state of Berlin to determine the design and the designer of the memorial.
 The winning design was crafted by architect Ursula Williams and landscape architects Nikolaus Koliusis and Heinz W. Hallmann.
 Their design incorporated at 24-meter wall made of blue glass set in concrete.
 The glass allows visitors to see through it as they sit on a concrete bench or peer through while gazing up from the information point.
 The memorial provides information about the history of the killings, how it is relevant today, and portraits of 10 victims.
 It was created to educate and allow visitors to reflect on the past it represents.